cosmos/cosmos-sdk/docs/spec/governance/overview.md

 *Note: Need to define values for `GovernancePenalty`*

-**Exception:** If a proposal is an `Urgent` proposal and is accepted via the special condition of having a ratio of `Yes` votes to `InitTotalVotingPower` that exceeds 2:3, validators cannot be punished for not having voted on it.
+**Exception:** If a proposal is accepted via the special condition of having a ratio of `Yes` votes to `InitTotalVotingPower` that exceeds 2:3, validators cannot be punished for not having voted on it.
 That is because the proposal will close as soon as the ratio exceeds 2:3, making it mechanically impossible for some validators to vote on it.